TomMai13/52685-Project/README.md

 1. Install Jupyter Notebook
 1. Run the script
 1. You can choose the rating and price filters according to your preferences

+## Please note
+Because the source data CSV files are large and exceed the Github file size limits, all source files are removed from the repo and loaded from the internet source directly.